Learn about the types of cookies involved in using Dotdigital and how and when to use cookie management on your site.

 Non-essential cookies are used for tasks that are not vital – like monitoring user behaviour on a website or displaying advertisements to users.
 You must get consent from your users to use non-essential cookies.
 Some of our tools use non-essential cookies, so you must have a consent-gathering process in place before using these tools.

-All the cookies used by Engagement Cloud's core services are essential.
+All the cookies used by Dotdigital's core services are essential.
 If you're only using these services, you don't have to use cookie management.